evatrium/capsule/README.md

 ## Key Features

 - Shared centralized state and logic.
+- 2KB minified + gzipped.
 - No dispatching and no reducers!
 Uses familiar provider and select-connect pattern.
 - Easy api to access and manipulate state (via: get, set, merge, getState).
-- As a bonus, capsule exports a simple, ultra light, 1-2 level nested Router component, Link component and a slim navigation API for an extra 1.28KB
+- As a bonus, capsule exports a simple, ultra light, 1-2 level nested Router component, Link component and a slim navigation API for an extra 1.28KB.

-## Inspiration
-After a year of writing redux reducers, I sought out alternatives ways to reduce all that boilerplate code.
-With a little inspiration I decided to create an alternative solution and put my own twist on things in the most developer-experience-freindly way.

 ## Installation